-Consumer protection law doesn’t just impact the content of your agreements with tenants.
-Letting agents also need to be aware of their obligations around supplying prospective tenants with a copy of the agreement and explaining what it contains.
+Letting agents need to be aware of their legal obligations around supplying prospective tenants with a copy of the agreement, and explaining what it means.

 When do you need to give prospective tenants a copy of the tenancy agreement?

 You need to provide prospective tenants with a copy of the tenancy agreement before you take a tenancy deposit, according to the guidance from the Competition & Markets Authority (CMA).
 The reason you need to do this is to ensure that tenants have enough time to familiarise themselves with the agreement and decide if they’re happy with their obligations before signing it or paying any money in relation to it.
 The CMA notes that letting agents should not place prospective tenants under any undue pressure to pay a deposit before they have been given the opportunity to review the tenancy agreement.

 What do you need to explain to the tenants about the tenancy agreement?